Skip to main content

 • When a player performs a 5 Stall, it is clearly a type of Save Clue.
 But if two or more 5's are touched as part of the clue, the focus of the clue is unclear.

-• We define the focus of the clue to be the specific 5 that is closest to the chop.
+• We define the focus of a 5 Stall to be the specific 5 that is closest to the chop.

 • Thus, when a player knows for sure that a number 5 clue indicates a 5 Stall, Pink Promise only applies to the 5 that is closest to the chop.